The Do’s and Don’ts of Starting Your Baby on Solids

 As tempting as it may be to want to clean all the extra food off your little one, let your baby get messy and have fun with their food!
 Don’t be afraid to let them rub the food around, take their clothes off and play.
 Developing fun, healthy behaviors around food and familiarizing with texture and smell is the ultimate goal for the early stages of mealtime.

-If your little one is gearing up to start solids, introducing them to Little Spoon’s single-ingredient blends like Mango or Butternut Squash is a great place to start before diving into more adventurous, spice-filled fan-favorites like Sweet Potato Apple Red Bell Pepper Turmeric.
+If your little one is gearing up to start solids, introducing them to Little Spoon’s single-ingredient blends like Sweet Potato or Butternut Squash is a great place to start before diving into more adventurous, spice-filled fan-favorites like Turmeric Sweet Potato Bell Pepper Soup.
 After all, Little Spoon was created alongside pediatricians and nutritionists with your baby’s health in mind.
 Happy Spooning!

 Share: